Structured sunflowers and canonical Ramsey properties: Further questions

 \section{Further questions}

 We regard the most pressing question as being whether one can characterise the finite sunflower property in a similar manner to the infinite sunflower property.
-Recall the definition of the canonical vertex-Ramsey property from Definition \ref{d: cvRP}, and recall that we showed in Lemma \ref{l: finite 2SP implies canon vR} that the finite $2$-sunflower property implies the canonical vertex-Ramsey property.
+Recall the definition of the canonical point-Ramsey property from Definition \ref{d: cpRP}, and recall that we showed in part \ref{i: finite 2SP implies cpR} of Theorem B that the finite $2$-sunflower property implies the canonical point-Ramsey property.
 We make the following conjecture: